gregorriegler/rest-crash-course/rest-crash-course.md

 ## Richardson Maturity Model
 Developed by Leonard Richardson

-### Level 0: Just use HTTP for remote interactions, often to a single endpoint.
+### Level 0: Call remote functions via a single HTTP Entry point
-E.g.: A POST request with some data to invoke a remote procedure.
+Could look similar to this: A POST request with some data to invoke a remote procedure.

 ```
 POST http://hsp.com/api